M66B/FairEmail/FAQ.md

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&u=https://github.com/M66B/FairEmail/blob/master/FAQ.md%23user-content-faq173)

 * The Play store version does not support Android Auto, see [this FAQ](#user-content-faq165) for more information
-* The Play store version does not support [Gravatars](https://gravatar.com/) and [Libravatars](https://www.libravatar.org/), see [here](https://forum.xda-developers.com/t/app-5-0-fairemail-fully-featured-open-source-privacy-oriented-email-app.3824168/post-85226179) for the reason
 * The Play store version does not support Amazon devices with Android 5 Lollipop because there are critical bugs in this Android version of Amazon
 * The GitHub version will check for [updates on GitHub](https://github.com/M66B/FairEmail/releases) and is updated more frequently
 * The GitHub version has some different links, some more options (like sharing the HTML of a message) and some different default values (more geared to advanced users)